Good managers require certain characteristics for success.

 It is a very simple exercise but one that exemplifies the culture of trust.

 For if I cannot trust someone when they tell me they are too sick to work, how can I trust them to work with me in the first place.

 I have found this rather elementary act of faith, reciprocated with enormous sincerity from those I work with.

-Trust and, to a much lesser extent, good manners, are fundamental requirements of any relationship – particularly in performing organisations.
+Trust and good manners (by which we mean honest and authentic communication), are fundamental requirements of any relationship – particularly in performing organisations.